-Space radiation research requires a multidisciplinary approach; and the group partners closely with radiobiologists, aerospace physicians, engineers, and applied scientist to develop novel methods for studying the interaction of the heavy-charged nuclei found in the cosmic ray spectrum.
+Space radiation research requires a multidisciplinary approach; and the group partners closely with radiobiologists, aerospace physicians, engineers, applied scientist, and commercial spaceflight industr to develop novel methods for studying the interaction of the heavy-charged nuclei found in the cosmic ray spectrum.

 Serena Aunon-Chancellor, M.D., MPH

 Dr. Aunon-Chancellor is an Astronaut and Assistant Professor of Internal Medicine at the LSU School of Medicine.
 She is board certified in Internal and Aerospace Medicine, she recently served as Flight Engineer on the International Space Station for Expeditions 56 and 57.

 Dr. holds the Dr. Charles M. Smith Chair in Medical Physics in the Department of Physics and Astronomy at the Louisiana State University.
 He serves as director of the Medical Physics Program.
 He is a board certified and licensed medical physicist